microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 Addressing the gaps that exist today: at a high-level, Win32 apps can register with the OS to restart in update/hang/reboot scenarios but cannot restart immediately on-command with specific arguments/state.
-UWP apps can restart on-command with command-line restart arguments but cannot register with the OS Restart Manager for update/hang/reboot scenarios.
+This applies to packaged (Centennial) and unpackaged apps.
 These are the gaps we need to address.

 ### Reunion Restart API components

-1. Expose a new function: **RegisterForRestart**, which allows any app (win32/packaged win32, UWP, WinUI apps) to register itself for restart if it was running when a system update occurs or if an app hangs/crashes unexpectedly.

-2. Expose a new function: **RequestRestartNow** function to enable any app (win32/packaged win32, UWP, WinUI apps) to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.
+1. Expose a new function: **RequestRestartNow** function to enable any app (win32/packaged win32, UWP, WinUI apps) to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.